 Eagle Eye was founded in 1991 on the belief that having access to nature, developing wonder at the natural world, and learning about the interconnected nature of all life are basic rights – rights that must be extended to urban youth of color.

-Co-founder Anthony Sanchez developed a connection to nature by chance; growing up as an underserved urban youth of color, Anthony was sent to reform school in rural upstate New York after he was caught stealing.
+Co-founder Anthony Sanchez developed a connection to nature by chance; having grown up in an urban environment, Anthony was sent to reform school in rural upstate New York after he was caught stealing.
 If Anthony had never gotten into trouble, he never would have experienced the pleasures of walking through a forest, horseback riding, or skating on a frozen pond.
 The curiosity and joy sparked by Anthony’s nature explorations led him not only to pursue further experiences in nature, but also to follow an environmental career path.
 Through Eagle Eye Institute, Anthony aims to ensure that young people experience nature through thoughtful design, not simply by chance.

 Eagle Eye offers young people an array of place-based learning opportunities, including one-day immersions, overnight camping trips, and stewardship and service-learning projects, that deepen knowledge and connection to nature.
 We aspire to create a world in which all people, regardless of race, class, or gender are at peace with themselves, others, and nature, a world of healthy individuals living in healthy communities, where all people have access to nature and are engaged in the care and protection of Earth’s resources everyday.

 Throughout our almost 30 year history, we have built many fruitful partnerships to serve the needs of communities and accomplish our mission.
 We are thankful to our friends and partners in the Boston area who co-created programs and initiatives with us.
 In 2015, we closed our Somerville office and are now based full-time in Western Mass, at our 220-acre forest site in Peru.